TheRacetrack/racetrack/docs/job_types/job_python3.md

     Exempting a path `/foo` also exempts *any* path under it like `/foo/secret`.
 Use this feature with care.

 After deploying such Job, there will be created a request that needs to be approved by Racetrack admin.
-Such approval needs to be done once for every new job.version (with distinct `version` field).
+Such approval needs to be done once for every new job version (with distinct `version` field).

 See [python-ui-flask](../../sample/python-ui-flask) for an example.